Matt Kenseth: 2017: Final Season At JGR

 Kenseth lost his Dollar General sponsor before the season, prompting Dewalt to increase its sponsorship to fifteen races.
 Tide came on for three races, starting with the Phoenix race, and added a fourth at Martinsville.
 Peak and BlueDef sponsored Las Vegas and Auto Club.
 Circle K joined mid-season, backing six races, beginning at Richmond, where Kenseth earned his first pole and stage win.
 They added an extra race due to a sponsorship gap.
 Despite these deals, the team relied on Toyotacare as a fill-in sponsor at Texas and Dover.
 After a slow start, Kenseth rebounded, contending for a playoff spot with Clint Bowyer and Joey Logano.
 He finished second at Watkins Glen, his best road-course result, and earned the pole at the regular-season finale in Richmond.
 Kenseth made the playoffs for the thirteenth time despite a 38th-place finish, leading much of Stage 1 before a brake lock-up caused a caution.
 He avoided further issues and secured the final playoff spot, edging Bowyer, Erik Jones, and Logano.

 On July 11, 2017, Joe Gibbs Racing announced that Erik Jones would replace Kenseth in the No. 20 car for the 2018 season, leaving Kenseth without a ride.
 On November 4, 2017, Kenseth revealed that he would take time off from the sport.
 With two races remaining in the 2017 season, Kenseth had yet to secure a victory and was eliminated from the playoffs after a disqualification.
 His pit crew had an eighth member step over the wall to help repair his car after a wreck, resulting in the penalty.
 Despite receiving offers from lesser-known team owners to drive in 2018, Kenseth chose to turn them down.

-At Phoenix, Kenseth passed Chase Elliott with 9 laps remaining to win his first race of the year, ending a 51-race winless streak.“Yeah, it's really not describable,” Kenseth said.
-“With only two (races) left, I didn't think we probably had a good chance of getting back to Victory Lane.
-It's been, I don't know how many races – somebody's probably going to tell me tonight – but it”s been at least 50 or 60, so it's been a long time.
-We’ve had a lot of close ones.
+At Phoenix, Kenseth passed Chase Elliott with nine laps remaining to win his first race of the year, ending a 51-race winless streak."Yeah, it's really not describable," Kenseth said.
+"With only two (races) left, I didn't think we probably had a good chance of getting back to Victory Lane.
+It's been, I don't know how many races – somebody's probably going to tell me tonight – but it"s been at least 50 or 60, so it's been a long time.
+We've had a lot of close ones.
 Just felt like it was never meant to be, and today it was meant to be....
-I’ve got to be honest with you, I never dreamed I'd win one of these races, so obviously I’ve been so incredibly blessed throughout my whole career.”
-This win marked his 39th, tying him with Tim Flock for nineteenth place on the all-time wins list.
+I've got to be honest with you, I never dreamed I'd win one of these races, so obviously I've been so incredibly blessed throughout my whole career."
+This win marked his 39th, tying him with Tim Flock for 19th-place on the all-time wins list.

 DeWalt sponsored Kenseth for his final race with JGR at Homestead–Miami, with his car featuring a paint scheme reminiscent of his rookie design from 2000.
-Kenseth finished in eighth place in the race and ultimately secured seventh in the official points standings.
+Kenseth finished in 8th-place in the race and ultimately secured seventh in the official points standings.